cjgwang/site/content/Life at Oxford/My Experience of Sexual Harassment in Oxford's Elite Societies.md

 #### Coming to Oxford
 When I came to Oxford, my career plan was to [earn to give](https://80000hours.org/articles/earning-to-give/).
 I applied and was accepted to the biggest finance and consulting societies at Oxford.
 When deciding which consulting society to join, the president of one impact consulting society reached out to me via WhatsApp, scheduled a call, and convinced me to join his society.
 He told me that he was also the Managing Director of Oxford's biggest finance society, which I later joined because of him.

 I saw him as a mentor, since he seemed to understand why I wanted to do earning to give, was  intelligent/competent at his job, and reassured me that I was choosing the right societies to join.
 He was also the president of the consulting society I was in, and an MD in the finance society I was in, which meant I was in contact with him very frequently.

-During my training days in finance, I was frequently luckily (or unlukily) placed under his direct manage.
+During my training days in finance, I was frequently placed under his direct management.
 I was allocated to his group and have him as my team leader, which I found reassuring because he created the excel sheets and homework, and would give very good feedback.

 We would have dinner twice during Michaelmas Term.
 I saw them as networking dinners with my mentor, since this was very common within finance culture.
 During those dinners, he would always give me valuable career advice and tell me more about his hedge fund internships and pitch competitions.
 We never talked about personal things other than work-life balance, stress, and our home countries (typical networking dinner stuff).
 In other words, I would never indicate through my attire, behaviour, or conversation that this was anything more than friends/mentor-mentee catching up.

 I initiated the first dinner because I thought it would be nice to get to know him more.
 I would go with specific questions, such as how his spring week applications were, how he managed the lack of sleep and stress that comes with finance jobs, and whether it was worth getting into quant trading.
 I didn't expect to have any more dinners with him, but he insisted on paying for the first dinner.
 In [my culture](https://www.echinacities.com/expat-life/Footing-the-Bill-in-China-Tips-and-Insights-into-Chinas-Paying-Culture) (and his) and according to [my general understanding of etiquette](https://www.artofmanliness.com/character/etiquette/who-pays-for-dinner/), I would not let someone pay for my meal unless they were significantly older than me or was my superior in a real job setting.
 This made me uncomfortable, and it felt like I owed him something.

 He also wouldn't let me pay him back, and insisted that if I really wanted to, I should pay for our next dinner.
 So we had dinner again.
 I didn't mind this at the time, since at that time I was applying for many spring weeks and needed his advice.
-However, looking back, I should have just let him pay the bill.
 #### January 11, 2025
 I was propositioned (extremely bizzarely) via text during a work-related chat.